boluogun-adeola/quote-generator/README.md

 # Random-Quotes-Project
-A small JavaScript project that changes the quote and author on the click of a button.
+## A small JavaScript project that randomly changes quotes gotten form the book atomic habits written by James Clear.